Beipiaosaurus: Classification

 The cladogram below is the result of the performed phylogenetic analysis of the Therizinosauria by Hartman et al. 2019 which is largely based on the data provided by the revision of Zanno in 2010.
 Beipiaosaurus occupied a more derived position than Falcarius, as previously indicated by Zanno:

+Cau (2024) suggested that the contemporary Jianchangosaurus represents a junior synonym of Beipiaosaurus, since the diagnosis distinguishing the taxa was based on ontogenetically variable characters.
+As such, Jianchangosaurus would represent a less mature individual of Beipiaosaurus.